Mario Kart 7

 Dummy Mario Circuit image

-A dummy image that appears in two track archives: Neo Bowser City and Luigi Raceway.
-It was originally rotated 90° clockwise, but has been rotated for ease of comparison.
+A dummy image that appears in two track archives: Neo Bowser City/Koopa City and N64 Luigi Raceway.
+This image is used as a placeholder for the giant screens found in those courses, until the game replaces them with other data.
+The image was originally rotated 90° clockwise, but has been rotated for ease of comparison.
 The image is from an early version of Mario Circuit, and the differences are as follows:

-- Mario is racing against himself, something not possible in the final game.
+- Mario is racing against himself, something only possible in local or online multiplayer mode.

 - The dummy's item boxes are closer to their Mario Kart 64 design.